jvandonsel/radio/README.md

 ## OS Configuration
 Since I'm using a Libre Potato board, I chose their version of [Raspbian](https://hub.libre.computer/t/raspbian-11-bullseye-for-libre-computer-boards/82).

-A sound mixer is needed since both the static and radio copies of mplayer are running concurrently and need to switch in and out quickly.
+A sound mixer is needed since both the static and radio copies of VLC are running concurrently and need to switch in and out quickly.
 Pulseaudio comes pre-installed on Raspbian, but Pulseaudio isn't designed for headless operation.
 It normally won't start until a user logs in.
 Fortunately the FreeDesktop people provide a [guide](https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/SystemWide/) for running Pulseaudio as a system (as opposed to user) service.
 They do strongly discourage it, but embedded applications like this require it.